zonemaster/zonemaster-backend/docs/installation.md

 * SQLite

   >
-  > At this time there is no instruction for installing dependencies for SQLite on Debian and Ubuntu.
+  > At this time there is no instruction for using SQLite on Debian and Ubuntu.
   >